-Financial instruments that potentially subject the Company to significant concentration of credit risk consist primarily of cash, cash equivalents, and investments.
+Financial instruments that potentially subject the Company to significant concentration of credit risk consist primarily of cash and cash equivalents.
 The Company maintains deposits in federally insured financial institutions in excess of federally insured limits.
 The Company has not experienced any losses in such accounts and management believes that the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.